DrDeadlock/Synchra/Synchra - Obsidian Vault/Resources/Tasks/CLA Tasks.md

 - [ ] Validator checks if fourth CLA is integer, not negative, not zero
 - [ ] Validator recognizes that 0 arguments were passed AND a config was given to Synchra
 - [ ] Validator is able to validate the config file
+- [ ] Manipulation of dest is blocked by OS

 - [ ] CLA Interpreter creates a nice context object
 	- [ ] Out of CLAs